jackyclyang/studio-ghibli/README.md

 - Details include title, descriptions, director, year, poster
 - Poster image will be retrieved from the second API

 #### PostMVP
-- More images, and potentially a trailer/clip from the third API (IMDB)
+- Potentially a trailer/clip from the third API (IMDB)
 - Clip/trailer and more images will open up in a modal
-- Add a fourth API to get "About" info from Wikipedia about the studio

 ## Project Schedule